-If you are looking for additional ways for how to save money, here are five often overlooked tips.
+If you are looking for additional ways on how to save money, here are five often overlooked tips.

 Use The Library for Books

 It’s a sad fact that books have gotten progressively more expensive over the years.
-Unfortunately, this means a deeply-seated love for reading can quickly turn into a rapidly-dwindling bank balance.
+Unfortunately, this means a deep-seated love for reading can quickly turn into a rapidly dwindling bank balance.

 However, there is a way for you to satisfy your need to read for free.
 Local libraries are full of books, with something for everyone.
 You can borrow them without charge, and you are sure to find at least something which will appeal to your tastes.

-Libraries can also provide materials for special needs like large print books or audio-books.
+Libraries can also provide materials for special needs like large print books or audiobooks.
 You can even borrow movies or music CDS!
 Many libraries now allow you to take out STEAM toys to use while on-site, so kids can try out these gadgets while enjoying their time at the library.

-Above all, they have a whole host of options for you to make use of, and you don’t have to pay a single thing.
+Above all, libraries have a whole host of options for you to make use of, and you don’t have to pay a single thing.